PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 1. Rate of Compensation; Expenses.

-An arbitrator shall be compensated as follows: at the standard hourly rate routinely charged by such person for his/her office work, or $200 per hour, whichever hourly rate is the lower.
-An arbitrator shall be compensated for time spent on preliminary, scheduling, and procedural matters, time spent in research and reading briefs, hearing time, time spent in deliberations and the rendering of the award and any supplemental or amended award, and travel time between the arbitrator's office and the hearing site, and shall be reimbursed for necessary and reasonable out-of-pocket expenses (such as copying charges, postage, and travel costs, but not secretarial or overhead costs).
+After being appointed to serve, an arbitrator shall be compensated as follows: at the standard hourly rate routinely charged by such person for his/her office work, or $300 per hour, whichever hourly rate is the lower.
+An arbitrator shall be compensated for time expended on preliminary, scheduling, and procedural matters, time spent in research and reading briefs, hearing time, time spent in deliberations and the rendering of the award and any supplemental or amended award, and travel time between the arbitrator's office and the hearing site, and shall be reimbursed for necessary and reasonable out-of-pocket expenses (such as copying charges, postage, and travel costs, but not secretarial or overhead costs).

-2. Minimum Compensation.
-If an arbitration is terminated prior to hearing or concludes during or after a brief hearing, as compensation for such matters as scheduling, preliminary work, and hearing attendance, an arbitrator (and each arbitrator on a panel) shall be paid the following minimum fees:
+2. Minimum Compensation if Hearing is Cancelled.
+If an arbitration scheduled for hearing is terminated prior to hearing or concludes during or after a brief hearing, as compensation for such matters as scheduling, preliminary work, and hearing attendance, an arbitrator (and each arbitrator on a panel) may charge the following minimum fees:

 3. Deposit Required; Placement in Arbitrator's Trust Account.
 The parties shall estimate the time that the arbitrator(s) will be required to expend in the arbitration proceeding.
 Each party shall pay to the arbitrator(s) an equally proportionate share of such estimated compensation and estimated expenses reimbursable under paragraph A. Based upon the estimates submitted by the parties, the (chief) arbitrator shall determine the total estimated compensation.
 If at any time thereafter (prior to the hearing, during the hearing, or prior to the issuance of an award) the (chief) arbitrator determines that the existing deposit(s) will not be sufficient to cover the compensation of the arbitrator(s), each party shall pay to the arbitrator(s) an equally proportionate share of such additional estimated compensation as determined by the (chief) arbitrator.
 In the event there is more than one arbitrator, each party shall pay its equally proportionate share to each of the arbitrators.
 (Because of greater administrative duties, or if it is anticipated that the chief arbitrator will be required to rule on preliminary matters, the estimated compensation for the chief arbitrator may be higher.)